platformsh/platformsh-docs/docs/src/languages/php/fpm.md

 ## 2. Adjust the maximum number of PHP-FPM workers

-By default, the request memory is set to 45 MB, and the reserved memory is set to 70 MB.
+By default, the request memory is set to 45 MB and the reserved memory is set to 70 MB.
 These values allow most programs to run, but you can amend them to fit your needs.